 Properly align the verbiage of your headline copy and your CTA.
 Reinforce what you promise to deliver in the CTA.

 The kind of font that you choose to use will significantly impact the rate of conversion for your site.
 There is research evidence that shows us this.
 There is an excellent association between one’s psychology and fonts.
 When the font is unique, you will always enjoy higher conversion rates.

 Are you wondering about the font to use?
 You can use larger fonts from 16pts.
 When the fonts are more prominent, they make reading the content very easy; Some sites use fonts as large as 21pts.
-You can also choose Serif fonts which rank better than fonts without serifs.
+You can also choose Serif fonts which rank better than others.
 Serif fonts have small strokes that are attached to each letter’s ends.
-With such implementations, you can have better results as studies show.
+Studies show that with such implementations, you can have better results.

-In all these, remember that in as much as you want your body copy to stand out, the headline must be impactful.
-There is nothing wrong with using a different font-type for the headline and yet another font for the body.
+In all these, remember that as much as you want your body copy to stand out, the headline must be impactful too.
+There is nothing incorrect about using a different font-type for the headline and yet another font for the body.
 All you have to do is keep the number of different fonts that you use on the minimum side.
 This will help mitigate font fatigue.

 There was an analysis of $3 billion in advertising spending by WordStream.
 They were attempting to understand what makes those sites that perform wonderfully different from those with an average performance.
 They realized that small changes in the color of buttons impacted the conversion.
 The most significant discovery was that there are more powerful factors behind this.

 Landing pages that have super success rates use exquisite offers.
 Break away from the regular proposals that even your competitors offer.
 Be creative.
 For instance, WordStream started offering free AdWords grader rather than providing free software trials.